alichtman/shallow-backup/README.md

 # shallow-backup

-`shallow-backup` is a CLI designed to make documenting Mac configurations incredibly simple.
+`shallow-backup` is designed to make it incredibly simple for developers to document their Mac configurations.

-**INSERT DEMO HERE**
+**TODO: INSERT DEMO HERE**

-`shallow-backup` gets up-to-date copies of your `dotfiles` and gathers package and application install lists in text files.
+`shallow-backup` makes copies of your `dotfiles`, package and application install lists, and font lists in `.txt` format.

-**Remember to back up these output directories!**

-To reinstall applications from the lists created, just run `$ package_manager install package_manager_list.txt`, where `package-manager` is a variable defined by the user.
-Additionally, you will get up-to-date versions of the packages when you reinstall.
-Reinstalling is as easy as `$ brew install brew_list.txt`.

 #### Example Use Case
+---

-Instead of backing up your brew/npm/pip/etc library in a system image, which may occupy GBs of space, use `shallow-backup` to create lists of the packages installed, which will occupy only KBs and can be transported much more easily.
+Instead of backing up your `brew` / `npm` / `pip` / `whatever package manager` library in a system image, which may occupy GBs of space, use `shallow-backup` to create lists of the packages installed, which takes up minimal space and can be easily distributed, saved, or transported.

 #### Usage
+---

 ```
 Usage: shallow-backup.py [OPTIONS]